russell-mason/ai-examples/Microsoft/VectorStores.Examples/README.md

 - **InMemoryVectorSearchExample**
 Demonstrates using a simple List\<T\> to store a series of embeddings that can then be used to perform a similarity text search.

+**Cosmos DB**

+- **CosmosEnsureTestDatabaseAndContainerExistExample**
+Demonstrates minimal code to create a Cosmos DB database and container.
+Ensures the connection is correct and working.

+- **CosmosStoreAndRetrieveTestEmbeddingsExample**
+Demonstrates generating a couple of embeddings from text, storing them, then retrieving them again.
+Ensures simple save/load is working correctly.

+- **CosmosStoreNewsHeadlinesEmbeddingsExample**
+Demonstrates taking a set of news headlines from a JSON file, creating typed objects, adding embeddings, and saving them to the Cosmos DB vector store.
+This provides permanent storage.
+This is intended to be the first part of an example that can then be used to perform vector searches against existing data.
+**N.B.** Performing a vector search against this data is done in **CosmosVectorSearchExample.cs**

+- **CosmosVectorSearchExample**
+Demonstrates creating an embedding from search text, then running a vector search over a set of embedding previously stored in the Cosmos DB vector store.
+The search results represent the most similar matches, and include the original typed objects.
+**N.B.** This relies on data previously stored via **CosmosStoreNewsHeadlinesEmbeddingsExample.cs**